How to Write Better Blog Posts Than Everyone Else

 Browsing alerts can bring you great new blog post ideas to the table.
 And the best part is, now you can use Unamo’s Social Media Tool.

-How to set up mentions on Unamo Social Media Monitoring Tool?
+How do you set up mentions on the Unamo Social Media Monitoring Tool?

 It’s easy.
 Once you set up an account, create a new topic and choose keywords that you want to track.